 Please note that Google Analytics uses a shared model.
 While your raw event data is safe and only available to you inside Firebase, the model quality does improve for everyone who uses Predictions.
 You need to explicitly opt into Predictions from the Predictions homepage.
 You can turn off Predictions at any time and your data will no longer be available for Predictions even if it is still available in the rest of Firebase.

-Predictions works best for apps with 5K or more monthly active users.
-It also works best for apps with frequent usage and spend such as games.
+Predictions works best for apps with 5,000 or more monthly active users, and apps with frequent usage and spend such as games.

 |Add Analytics to your app||To make predictions, your app needs to record events using Google Analytics.|